Splashpacker Travel Blog 26: Madeira Island West Tour & Mountain Peak Levada Walk

 An idea about the view of Pico de Arieiro (on the less cloudy moment of the Madeira peak hike)

-Next travel blog post: more about the rest of my week on Madeira Island
+Next travel blog post: more excursions, day tours and levada walks on Madeira Island

 As always is my post getting longer than planned. so I leave it with those three days and continue about the rest of my week in my next travel blog post about Madeira Island.
 I will go scuba diving in the marine reserve of Garajau, do another Levada walk called 25 fountains & Rabacal (advertisement) and do also the Madeira Island East tour (advertisement).
 I also visit the nun´s valley (advertisement) on a half-day tour before returning to Funchal and get ready for the Azores Islands.
 Stay tuned if you like and feel free to sign up for my mailing list below.
 Happy and safe travels to all of you!